Graduate Admission Information

-G. DBU will accept the passing scores from other USA regionally accredited University ESL Programs if the student passed the highest proficiency level.
+H. DBU will accept the passing scores from other USA institution accredited by a DOE-recognized Institutional Accrediting Agency university ESL Programs if the student passed the highest proficiency level.

-J. The English Proficiency requirement may be waived at the discretion of the Director of International Admissions and Immigration for students who previously studied in the United States.
+K. The English Proficiency requirement may be waived at the discretion of the Assistant Vice President of International Affairs or Vice President of International Affairs for students who previously studied in the United States.
 International students may be interviewed and tested by DBU staff to determine their ability to communicate effectively in English.

 An international applicant who holds an F-1 student visa is required to carry a full course of study in the fall and spring semesters.
 A full-time load for a graduate student is nine hours.
 By choice, students may elect to take more hours.